LifeFone Medical Alert Review

 LifeFone Pros

 - User-friendly devices: For lifesaving products like medical alert devices, ease of use isn’t a luxury — it’s a necessity.
 When I tested the LifeFone system, I found the devices quite simple to use.
-They were free of any extraneous buttons or features, and all I needed to do to get help was press a button — something even tech-averse seniors can easily manage.
+They were free of any extraneous buttons or features; plus, all I needed to do to get help was press a button — something even tech-averse seniors can easily manage.

-- Discounted fall detection: Whereas most medical alert providers charge $10 per month for fall detection, LifeFone only charges $5 per month.
+- Discounted fall detection: While most medical alert providers charge $10 per month for fall detection, LifeFone charges only $5 per month.

-- 30-day trial: LifeFone makes it easy for you to feel comfortable with your purchase by offering a 30-day money-back guarantee.
-Even after the guarantee expires, you have the option to cancel the service hassle-free anytime you want.
+- 30-day trial: LifeFone offers a 30-day money-back guarantee to help you feel comfortable with your purchase.
+Even after the guarantee expires, you can cancel the service hassle-free anytime.

 LifeFone Cons